Deluxe Rooms

 President Grant

 President Ulysses S. Grant was a guest in this room that features a regulation sized pool table that dominates this 18’ by 28’ (504 sq. ft.) space.
 A king-sized bed and sitting area offering a period settee, side chairs and a magnificent carved fireplace mantle complete the feel.
 A mahogany writing desk commands the bay window overlooking Congress Park and the gardens below.
-The spacious tiled bathroom is a fitting complement with a double-size Jacuzzi with mirrored back wall and large walk-in shower.
+The spacious tiled bathroom is a fitting complement with a double-size jetted bathtub with mirrored back wall and large walk-in shower.
+The Grant bathroom was newly remodeled in 2024!

 Breakfast is always included!